General Leclerc's aviation accident: List of passengers and crew

-A thirteenth body, wearing an Air Force uniform with the rank of lieutenant, was found mutilated in the wreckage of the aircraft and has never been identified.
+A 13th body, wearing a French Air Force uniform with the rank of lieutenant, was found mutilated in the wreckage of the aircraft and has never been identified.
 During the repatriation of the bodies to France, one coffin was missing during disembarkation in Marseille, fueling rumors.
-However, this body was buried in the Saint-Eugène's Christian Cemetery in Algiers.
-The name is unknown, but Jean-Christophe Notin noted that crashes in this region were common at the time.
+However, this body was buried in the Saint-Eugène Christian Cemetery in Algiers.
+Notin suggested that the 13th passenger could have been an airman catching a ride, considered a common practice, which would have resulted in him not appearing on the passenger list.
+However, the lack of any family coming forward in search of such a missing airman remains unexplained.

+A monument to Leclerc is located at the site of the crash.